USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 Some control strategy algorithms (e.g., Apply Measures in Series) are designed to process the inventories iteratively and produce results for each inventory.
 However, the "Least Cost" and "Least Cost Curve" strategy types can merge the input inventories from multiple sectors together prior to processing them, thereby facilitating cross-sector analyses.
 The `Merge Inventories` checkbox in the lower right corner of the `Inventories to Process` section of the **Inventories** tab controls whether multiple inventories will be merged together prior to applying the strategy algorithm, such as for Least Cost or Least Cost Curve runs.
 Otherwise, each inventory will be processed independently to create separate, independent results.

 The fields in the `Filters` section of the **Inventories** tab of control whether the entire inventory is processed in the strategy or just a portion of it.
 The `Inventory Filter` field sets a general filter that can be entered using the same syntax as a Structured Query Language (SQL) "where clause".
 Any of the columns in the inventory can be used in the expression.
 Examples include: "\`SCC like '212%'\`" to limit the analysis to apply only to inventory records for which the SCC code starts with 212, and "\`FIPS like '06%' or FIPS like '07%'\`" to limit the strategy analysis to apply only to inventory records with FIPS numeric state-county codes starting with 06 or 07.
-Additional examples of filters are shown in [Table 4-6](#examples_of_row_filters_table).
+Additional examples of filters are shown in Table {@tbl:examples_of_row_filters_table}.

 Note: for the Multi-Pollutant Maximum Emission Reduction control strategy type the `Inventory Filter` has been moved from the **Inventories** tab to the **Constraints** tab. (you are currently viewing the Least Cost Curve Strategy at this point in the exercise, so the Inventory Filter is on the **Inventories** tab) For the Multi-Pollutant Maximum Emissions Reduction control strategy it is possible to specify the `Inventory Filter` differently for each target pollutant instead of at the strategy level.
 Note that within the inventory filter, either upper or lower case may be used to refer to the column names and for the SQL keywords; the specified values within single quotes, however, are case sensitive (e.g., 'NOx' is different from 'NOX').
 Adding an inventory filter will not have an effect on the strategy until the strategy is run.